-CTAs can be placed on websites, in display ads, or even on social messaging.
-The best call to action examples then must be divided into categories based on the step you want the buyer to take.
+The best call to actions then must be divided into categories based on the step you want the buyer to take.

 Marketers know that most people who land on their website are in information-gathering rather than purchasing mode.
 That’s why they try to get the customer to give up their email address so the business can nurture the relationship over time.

 Of course, consumers have gotten savvy about giving up their data, so marketers have been forced to get more creative about how they ask for the information.

 Some of this is mixing up the free giveaway.
 It used to be enough to tell people to sign up for the company newsletter.
 Later, businesses began offering ebooks or other digital products in exchange for the contact information.

 Now, people are being offered free trials, entire courses, and even free services so the marketer can continue the relationship.
 Work out the best offer for your audience, and then tie it to a direct CTA on your ads.

 Which CTA should you use for lead generation?

 For Metadata users, “Download” is the most popular CTA option LinkedIn.